 Deposit Fees:

-A few referrals charge a deposit money into the account.
-This may vary depending on the type of deposit the customer may use.
-This varies from bank transfers and credit/debit cards.
+A few referrals charge a deposit into the account.
+This may vary depending on the type of deposit the customer uses, which can range from bank transfers to credit/debit cards.

 Withdrawal Fees:

-This is the amount taken off the money being withdrawn from the exchange to a bank account or a crypto wallet.
-The amounts would differ depending on the type of yield.
-Further, the cryptocurrency in action.
+This is the amount taken from the money withdrawn from the exchange to a bank account or a crypto wallet.
+The amounts would differ depending on the type of yield—further, the cryptocurrency in action.

 Conversion Fees: